FZJ-JSC/JUBE/docs/glossar.rst

         * allowed: ``int``, ``float`` or ``string``

    statistical_values
-      If there are multiple pattern matches within oen file, multiple files or when using multiple iterations. *JUBE* will create some statistical values
+      If there are multiple pattern matches within one file, multiple files or when using multiple iterations. *JUBE* will create some statistical values
       automatically: